Signs and Symptoms of Sarcoidosis

 In the majority of patients, the inflammation and infiltration in the lungs eventually clears up.
 There is considerable difference among racial groups in the likelihood of the sarcoidosis clearing up without causing any permanent damage.
-In the United States, nearly 80% of stage 1 cases in Caucasians resolve spontaneously, without intervention, compared to about 33% of stage 1 cases in African Americans.
+In the United States, nearly 80 percent of stage 1 cases in Caucasians resolve spontaneously, without intervention, compared to about 33 percent of stage 1 cases in African Americans.
 The percentage of cases that resolve decreases as the stage increases.
 Generally, the older the patient is, the more likely the sarcoidosis will become chronic and lead to fibrosis.

 Upper Airway Involvement & Sarcoidosis

 The upper airways, including the sinuses and the larynx, can be affected with sarcoidosis.
 Sinus involvement can lead to recurrent sinusitis or, rarely, perforation of the nasal septum.
 Laryngeal involvement can lead to hoarseness and upper airway obstruction.